-CDCC's current account structure and margin methodology, as it relates to Futures markets, provides for both client omnibus account (Client Account) and individual client account (Netted Client Account) to hold a participant's customers' positions.
+CDCC's current account structure and margin methodology, as it relates to Futures markets, provides for both a client omnibus account (Client Account) and an individual client account (Netted Client Account) to hold a participant's customers' positions.
 In both cases, a net margin methodology is applied by CDCC.
-CDCC books and records allow for identification of Clearing Members customers' positions while the margin requirements allow CDCC to calculate the associated collateral.
-CDCC's system allows the Clearing Members to identify positions to a client level using CDCC's account / sub-account structure.
-While Clearing Members may maintain sub-accounts for clients in the client omnibus account, CDCC does not hold information related to a customer's identity and pledged collateral and as such offers only omnibus protection on such accounts.
-Enhancements are being developed to enable reports that reflect the client level positions and collateral, and implement Gross Customer Margin for client omnibus accounts.
+CDCC books and records allow for identification of a Clearing Member's customers' positions, while the margin requirements allow CDCC to calculate the associated collateral.
+CDCC's system allows the Clearing Member to identify positions down to the client level using CDCC's account / sub-account structure.
+While Clearing Members may maintain sub-accounts for clients in the client omnibus account, CDCC does not hold information related to a customer's identity and pledged collateral and, as such, offers only omnibus protection on such accounts.
+Enhancements are being developed to enable reports that reflect the client-level positions and collateral, and implement Gross Client Margin for client omnibus accounts.

-CDCC's current account structure and margin methodology, as it relates to Options markets, provides for both client omnibus account (Client Account) and individual client account (Netted Client Account) to hold a participant's customers' positions.
-In the former case, a gross margin methodology is applied whereas in the latter case, a net margining methodology is applied by CDCC.
-CDCC books and records allow for identification of Clearing Members customers' positions while the margin requirements allow CDCC to calculate the associated collateral.
-CDCC's system allows the Clearing Member to identify positions to a client level using CDCC's account / sub-account structure.
+CDCC's current account structure and margin methodology, as it relates to Options markets, provides for both a client omnibus account (Client Account) and an individual client account (Netted Client Account) to hold a participant's customers' positions.
+In the former case, a gross margin methodology is applied, whereas in the latter case, a net margin methodology is applied by CDCC.
+CDCC books and records allow for identification of a Clearing Member's customers' positions, while the margin requirements allow CDCC to calculate the associated collateral.
+CDCC's system allows the Clearing Member to identify positions down to the client level using CDCC's account / sub-account structure.